James Maxwell

 Two Laps of Pressure

 On most flat courses, a two-mile race is run largely on a straight or with sweeping, gradual bends.
 At Chester, runners face continuous tight turns for the entire journey.
 The first lap involves the full circuit of sharp bends.
 The second lap repeats those bends when horses are beginning to tire.
-By the time they hit the short home straight on the second circuit, stamina reserves are genuinely tested.
+By the time they hit the short home straight on the second circuit, stamina reserves are truly tested.

 This repetitive stress is what separates Chester Cup horses from ordinary stayers.
 A horse might handle the bends comfortably on the first lap but start drifting wide on the second as fatigue sets in.
-That drift costs lengths — and at Chester, where every inch of ground matters, those lost lengths are rarely recovered.
+That drift costs lengths, and at Chester, where every inch of ground matters, those lost lengths are rarely recovered.

 The Starting Position